-Simple overview on how to brew all-grain beer in the BREWHA BIAC
+Simple overview on how to make all-grain beer

 The BREWHA BIAC complete brewing system provides brewers with a more enjoyable brewing experience by giving maximum control and superior results while simplifying the brewing process and reducing equipment requirements, space, and expense.
 All of the brewing (heating, mashing, boiling, chilling, fermenting) occurs in just one vessel, the fermenter (the Mash Colander is inserted inside the fermenter for mashing), and the entire brewing process with full mashing and cleaning can occur in under 5 hours.
-The following instructions provides a simple overview of the BIAC process and instruct you on how to make your own world-class beer.
-While the images show the Large BIAC, the instructions apply to all sizes of BIAC.
+The following instructions provides a simple overview of the BIAC process (for more complete instructions on how to brew see page 46-54 of the manual; or watch this video on how to brew) and instruct you on how to make your own world-class beer.
+While the images show the Large BIAC, the instructions apply to all sizes of BIAC brewing system.

-Heatup to strike temperature: 30-60 minutes (can be completed overnight by setting the ETC or Touchscreen Controller to the correct temperature; in the morning the water temperature will be ready to go—and if your water is chlorinated it will have time to gas off)
+Heatup to strike temperature: 30-60 minutes (can be completed overnight by setting the ETC temperature sensor and controller or Brewery Touchscreen Power Controller to the correct temperature; in the morning the water temperature will be ready to go—and if your water is chlorinated it will have time to gas off)

 2. Mashing: The Mash Colander is inserted in the fermenter and grain is added.
 Using the following steps helps ensure the smoothest mash period possible.

 First, have a proper crush — the Crankandstein 328G 8” fully geared roller mill on factory setting for gap (1.2mm) is the best we have seen for producing a consistent crush that gives great grain bed fluidity and great mash efficiency.

 Second, add the base malts in first (they don’t tend to pulverize as many specialty malts are roasted/toasted longer which leads to further crystallization and when crushed, turns to powder)